 In the meantime, below is a comprehensive summary of the different framing elements and is a guide to to help you choose the best option for you and your needs.
 If you need any help choosing framers or framing options, please don’t hesitate to contact us at email@example.com, along with your order number - we’re more than happy to help!

-If you've bought any of our universal 'easy-frame' print options, you can have this professionally framed or you can frame this yourself a store bought frame.
+If you've bought any of our 'easy-frame' universal print options (any A4 to A1 sized print), you can have this professionally framed, or you can frame this yourself using a store bought frame.